The Nuremberg Trials (film)

+Content

 Most of the film describes the Nazis' crimes in detail, particularly those committed in the Soviet Union.
 It claims that if not stopped, the Nazis would have "turned the whole world into a Majdanek".
 It also includes some elements of anti-capitalist propaganda, claiming that the real rulers of Germany were "armament kings" such as Gustav Krupp von Bohlen und Halbach.
 Of the Holocaust and the recovery of gold from its victims, the film accurately notes that the Nazis "even made death into a commercial enterprise."

 It is noted in the film that the Soviet Union objected to the acquittal of Hans Fritzsche, Franz von Papen and Hjalmar Schacht, and to the fact that Rudolf Hess was given a sentence of life imprisonment, rather than a death sentence.
 The film shows the corpses of the executed Nazis, before ending with the words "Let the Nuremberg Trial be a stern warning to all warmongers.
 Let it serve the cause of world-wide peace – of an enduring and democratic peace" spoken while displayed on-screen.

+Depiction of the Auschwitz concentration camp

 The film does not refer to the Auschwitz concentration camp by the German name by which it is usually known in the English-speaking world, but instead, referred to "the martyrs of Majdanek and Osventsim", using the original Polish name Oświęcim/Oswiecim.